dtreisman/Portfolio/README.md

 ## Dani Treisman
 _B.S. in Statisics from Loyola University Chicago_

+_This page is a work in progress..._

 ### Batting Order Optimization in R